1. Is there a specific number of years after a terminal degree that would exclude a prospective applicant

 - University indirect costs/overhead will be taken out of the $200,000 subaward.
 Thus, each year, faculty can expect to receive $200,000 minus their University’s cost for overhead/indirects.

-- In years 1 and 2 of the program, faculty and graduate students have the option of spending up to twelve (12) weeks in Boulder.
-The Innovator Program requires faculty to spend at least 8 weeks in Boulder to foster collaborations with NCAR scientists and other cohort members.
-At least three (3) of those weeks must be spent in Boulder during the summer (2022-2023).
-All cohort members are expected to be at NCAR at the same time.
-The exact time-frame will be determined by January 2022, and in consultation with the selected faculty.
-The remaining five (5) to nine (9) weeks can be spread out throughout the summer and academic year.
+- The Innovator Program requires faculty to spend at least 8 weeks in Boulder each year to foster collaborations with NCAR scientists and other cohort members.
+At least three of those weeks must be spent in Boulder during the summer (2024 and 2025).
+The exact time-frame for the first summer will be determined by January 2024, and in consultation with the selected faculty.
+The remaining five+ weeks can be spread out throughout the summer and academic year.
 The Innovator Program will host several activities (virtual or in person) during the summer months.
 Some of these events will require attendance by all cohort members.
-For example, attendance will be required at the PI workshop that occurs in Summer 2023 (date TBD).
-For extended stays, we encourage faculty and graduate students to bring their families to Boulder, if possible.
+For example, attendance will be required at the PI workshop that occurs in Summer 2025 (date TBD).
+For extended stays, we welcome and encourage faculty and graduate students to bring their families to Boulder, if possible.